-If you would like to access any of the information we hold about you or have concerns regarding the way we have processed your information please contact:
+If you would like to access any of the information we hold about you or have concerns regarding the way we have processed your information please contact the Data Protection Officer:

 Telephone: 01872 326424

-Our complaints team can be contacted via the following address:
+Our complaints team can be contacted as follows: